FayzeC/SC1015-Mini-Project/README.md

 ---
 # Machine Learning
-After analysisng which predictors have stronger correlations based on EDA and feature importance of each predictor, 4 models were made using different combinations of the predictors:
+After analysing which predictors have stronger correlations based on EDA and feature importance of each predictor, 4 models were made using different combinations of the predictors:
-- Model 1.
-Occupation, Sleep Duration, BMI Category
+- Model 1: Occupation, Sleep Duration, BMI Category
-- Model 2.
-BMI Category, Age, Daily Steps
+- Model 2: BMI Category, Age, Daily Steps
-- Model 3.
-Occupation, Sleep Duration, Daily Steps
+- Model 3: Occupation, Sleep Duration, Daily Steps
-- Model 4.
-BMI Category, Age, Gender
+- Model 4: BMI Category, Age, Gender

 And for each model, we did the following :
 1. Create a model (depth=3,n_estimators=100) using RandomForest method first
 2. We further tuned the parameters (max_depth and n_estimators) using GridSearch method
 3. We built a post-tuning model using RandomForest method

-RESULT :
+RESULT:\
 ![Result](results.png)

 Model 3 is the best predictive model as it has the highest post-tuning test accuracy and the cross validation score of 0.9189 and 0.8991 which shows that our model's strong performance for reliable predictions in practical applications.